 |Statue of Qu Yuan|

-Among all the theories concerning the origin of the Dragon Boat Festival, the legend story about Qu Yuan is the most popular one, which is widely regarded as the real origin.
+Among all the Dragon Boat Festival origins, the legend story about Qu Yuan is the most popular one, which is widely regarded as the real origin.

 Qu Yuan was an outstanding patriotic poet as well as politician in late Warring States Period.
 After witnessing the collapse of his country, Chu State, he was unwilling to give himself up to other countries.